KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/pierce.md

 * Piercing effect: Enemies that are invulnerable can be damaged by piercing.

 * AI: None

+After evolving, the pierce tower will deal an additional 10% of damage per second to all enemies that stay within the beam.

 <img src="/assets/images/spd/tower-pierce-unbuilt.jpg" width="256" height="256">
 <img src="/assets/images/spd/tower-pierce.jpg" width="256" height="256">